WJPD: Programming

 The music format became all C&W in 1981 (with live, local DJs) and a continued emphasis on local news, weather, sports, and public address programming.

 WJPD AM & FM consistently received the top Arbitron ratings for the listening coverage area during this time period.

-This live, locally oriented, programming continued through the early 1990's, until private ownership sold WJPD AM & FM to a nationwide media conglomerate.
-Several subsequent sales to other media conglomerates eliminated the locally oriented home-town station identity - and the 1240 AM station's FCC license - in favor of predominently network satellite radio programming in 92.3 FM.
+This live, locally oriented, programming continued through the early 1990s, until private ownership sold WJPD AM & FM to a nationwide media conglomerate.
+Several subsequent sales to other media conglomerates eliminated the locally oriented home-town station identity - and the 1240 AM station's FCC license - in favor of predominantly network satellite radio programming in 92.3 FM.

-The current BIG Country 92.3 WJPD carries Premiere Radio Network's syndicated 'Big D & Bubba', every weekday morning from 6am to 10am.
-Following Big D & Bubba is Mid-Days with Steve Cassidy, airing Monday-Saturday from 10am to 3pm.
-'The Drive Home' is hosted by Iain Black, and airs Monday-Friday from 3pm to 7pm.
-Winding down the day is Dial Global's syndicated Lia Knight program, which airs Monday-Friday from 7pm to midnight.
+The current BIG Country 92.3 WJPD carries Premiere Radio Network's syndicated 'Big D & Bubba', every weekday morning from 6 am to 10 am.
+Following Big D & Bubba is Mid-Days with Steve Cassidy, airing Monday-Saturday from 10 am to 3 pm.
+'The Drive Home' is hosted by Iain Black, and airs Monday-Friday from 3 pm to 7 pm.
+Winding down the day is Dial Global's syndicated Lia Knight program, which airs Monday-Friday from 7 pm to midnight.
 BIG Country 92.3 WJPD has long been the dominant station in Marquette County, maintaining a 33 share in the latest County-by-County ratings.

 BIG Country 92.3 WJPD's Program Director and News/Sports Director is Eric Tasson (Ryan Erickson), Brodie Woodward (Iain Black) is the station's Production Director/Film Critic, and Joey D is the station's Music Director.

 Other Programming on BIG Country 92.3 WJPD includes:

-Thunder Road with Steve Mitchell - Saturday Morning's at 7am.
+Thunder Road with Steve Mitchell - Saturday Morning's at 7 am.

-Retro Country USA with Ken Cooper - Sunday Morning's at 9am.
+Retro Country USA with Ken Cooper - Sunday Morning's at 9 am.

-The Crook & Chase Countdown - Sunday Morning's at 11am.
+The Crook & Chase Countdown - Sunday Morning's at 11 am.

-History of call letters
+History of call sign

-The call letters WJPD were previously assigned to an AM station in Ishpeming.
-It began broadcasting November 16, 1947, on 1240 kHz with 1,000 Watts daytime - 250 Watts power nightime.
+The call sign WJPD was previously assigned to an AM station in Ishpeming.
+It began broadcasting November 16, 1947, on 1240 kHz with 1,000 Watts daytime - 250 Watts power nighttime.

-The call letters refer to the founder and original owner, James P. Deegan.
+The call sign refers to the founder and original owner, James P. Deegan.